theteknocat/drupal-updater/README.md

 Options:

 * `<uri>` - Optional.
 Specify a single site to update.
 Must match a URI in the drupalup.sites.yml file.
+* `--list` - Optional.
+Only applies if `<uri>` is not supplied.
+Lists all available sites allowing the user to select one.
 * `--notify` - Optional.
 Send an email notification on completion.
 * `--dry-run` - perform a dry-run, meaning run all the updates, send a notification (if enabled), but do not perform any git actions.